antnxv/APCS1-NOSARYEV-ANTHONY/README.md

 Then Jonah Keller asked how to override and Jonathan Wu explained that overriding meant making new methods with names identical to already pre-established names.
 We came back to this a little bit later and I tried to reiterate to Jonah Keller how to override.

 Zhao Yu Lin then asked if we had to make our own ArrayList file and Jonathan Wu and I both agreed that this would be a strange implicit task.

+I and another person both got a warning on our headers from linter about NoNullArrayList having no definition of serialVersionUID, but we figured this was probably just linter freaking out.